 - Special education services in a special education setting: Students are pulled out of the general education environment to receive specially designed instruction from special education staff.

-- Out-of-district placements: Student with significant needs that cannot be met in the student’s neighborhood school or in a center-based program may receive services in programs outside of the Tonganoxie and Basehor-Linwood School Districts.
+- Out-of-district placements: Student with significant needs that cannot be met in the student’s neighborhood school or in a host program may receive services in programs outside of the Tonganoxie and Basehor-Linwood School Districts.
 Out-of-district placements are determined by the student’s IEP team in consultation with the Director of Special Education and/or Special Education Coordinator.
 Transportation is provided at no cost.

-What is different about a center-based program?
+What is different about a shared cooperative host program?

 - Services are highly specialized.